 The DFS Memorials network of cremation providers in North Carolina all offer the best value simple cremation package in their area.
 All are local, licensed funeral homes committed to serving their community.

-Contact your nearest provider by visiting DFS Memorials, North Carolina.
+Contact your nearest provider by visiting DFS Memorials in North Carolina.

 Green Cremation, Water Cremation, or Aquamation in North Carolina

-North Carolina has legalized alkaline hydrolysis, or water cremation or aquamation.
+North Carolina has legalized alkaline hydrolysis, also known as water cremation or aquamation.
 This is a much more carbon-reduced cremation alternative than flame cremation.
-It uses water and an alkaline solution to gently dissolve organic matter; the remaining bones are ground to present remains similar to cremation ashes.
+It uses water and an alkaline solution to gently dissolve organic matter; the remaining bones are ground, producing remains similar to cremation ashes.

 There are three known providers of aquamation in NC in Wilmington, Shelby, and Hillsborough.
 The cost of a water cremation ranges from $1,995 to $2,695.